 How do you know when salmon is done?

 Cooking salmon in the oven is a quick process and it is very easy to overcook it until it's dry.
-After a 15 minute mark gently press on the thickest part of salmon with a finger or a fork, if it's start to flake with a little translucent in the middle is ready.
+After a 15-minute mark gently press on the thickest part of the salmon with a finger or a fork, if it's starting to flake with a little translucent in the middle is ready.
 Cooked salmon is flaky, tender, and light pink in color.
 Depending on each individual oven and salmon thickness it may vary but for me, baking salmon at 425 F usually takes about 18 minutes (5-6 oz fillet).

 I hope you'll enjoy this Mediterranean Salmon salad recipe with delicious dressing and if you make it, please let me know down below in the comments or by tagging @theyummy_bowl under your picture on Instagram.

 Easy Salad Recipes

 - Avocado Corn Salad

 - Lemon Kale Caesar Salad With Chicken

 - Roasted Pumpkin Salad With Chickpea and Feta

 Easy Salmon Recipes